yasirabdullah9695/Stock-Market-Prediction/README.md

-📈 Stock Market Trend Prediction
+📈 Stock Market Trend Prediction....

 📌 Overview
 This project uses deep learning (LSTM) to analyze and predict stock market trends using historical time-series data.
 The objective is to help investors make informed decisions based on past performance and trend patterns.